 - 2.35.1 Managers are elected for a term of two years in an election conducted by session.
 Half of their number retire annually in rotation but are eligible for re-election. - 2.35.2 A manager may resign to the session.
-A meeting of the board at which a quorum of the session is present is entitled to fill this vacancy for the remainder of the resigned manager's term. - 2.35.3 A manager who is absent from three consecutive regular meetings of the board without leave granted or apology received, may be declared by the session to have forfeited his or her seat. - 2.35.4 A manager's term ceases if he or she is removed from the roll of communicants or adherents or is suspended from privileges by disciplinary process of a church court.
+A meeting of the board at which a quorum of the session is present is entitled to fill this vacancy for the remainder of the resigned manager's term. - 2.35.3 A manager who is absent from three consecutive regular meetings of the board without leave granted or apology received, may be declared by the session to have forfeited his or her seat. - 2.35.4 A manager's term ceases if he or she is removed from the roll of communicants or adherents, is suspended from privileges by disciplinary process of a church court, or removed from the board by the operation of Rule 2.35A.3.